1. Inspire

 Get your creative juices flowing and write an inspirational introduction to your fundraiser, whether it's a bake sale, a coffee morning or a hike for charity.

-This is going to be the first thing people see when they land on your fundraising page, so keep it snappy and engaging.
+This is going to be the first thing people see when they land on your fundraising page, so keep it simple.
 It's also what people will see when you share your fundraiser on social media – so making it short and sweet is a good idea.

 2. Set a fundraising goal